fjod/Reinforced-wiki/Entities.md

 }
 ```

-Follow the simple rule: if business logic method has *more than 5 arguments* - it is valid place to create DTO.
+Follow the simple rule: if business logic method has *more than 5 parameters* - then it is valid place to create DTO.